 Building on a tight site with top-down construction

-The Marriott Marquis is a 15-story hotel with 1,224 guest rooms surrounding an atrium lobby, ground-floor retail and restaurants, a 5,200 square-foot outdoor event terrace and a two-story fitness center.
-Seven below-grade levels house 105,000 square feet of event space, including three double-height ballrooms; mechanical and back-of-house areas; and parking for 400 cars.
+The largest hotel in Washington D.C., the Marriott Marquis is a 15-story high rise surrounding an atrium lobby, ground-floor retail and restaurants, a 5,200 square-foot outdoor event terrace and a two-story fitness center.
+Seven below-grade levels house 105,000 square feet of event space, including three double-height ballrooms, mechanical and back-of-house areas, and parking for 400 cars.
 The hotel also integrates a renovated historic building.
-Fitting the hotel’s 1.25 million square-foot program on a tight 100,000-square-foot site and within Washington’s strict height limits required the use of top-down construction and innovative structural design.

 - To fit the hotel’s 1.1-million-square-foot program on a tight 100,000-square-foot site and within Washington’s strict height limits required the use of top-down construction.

 - The design called for extending the construction 100 feet below grade, which is deeper than any other building in the city.

 - While the building is primarily framed with concrete, its seven below-grade levels rely on more than 5,100 tons of structural steel to facilitate its top-down construction method.